hyosung11/Launch-School/Courses/journal.md

 14:48 I just finished my Anki cards for Assignment 9.
 I also did most of the KSS training session except for the stretching.
 I have to go and get Omi now and see SungOh off to his playdate.
 After I get back I will start Assignment 10.
 ES6 Classes!

 15:12 Back from getting Omi and I want to watch Real Madrid vs PSG.
 Bye!

+19:43 I finished ES6 Classes, but I need to make Anki cards and review the topics.